Reaping A Biotech Blunder;

 outside the Farmbelt.
 In April 1999 an entomology professor at Cornell

-University researching corn-borer resistance to Bt reported that he had fed
+University researching corn-borer resistance to Bt reported that he had

 a diet of corn pollen to monarch butterflies' larvae.
 Many of the monarchs

 that ate Bt pollen died.
-This caused a furor among environmentalists, who
+This caused a furor among environmentalists,

 admire the monarch for its yearly migration from Mexico and back.
 Many